Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-2.md

 <!-- > -->

 Imagine you're making an API for yourself.
 Imagine a query is like asking you a question.
-The repsonse is like the answer you might provide.
+The response is like the answer you might provide.

 <!-- > -->